Fragrant and bursting with flavors, this tom yum fried rice is a must-try! This amazing dish is simple to prepare and ready in 15 minutes.

 📃Ingredients notes and substitutions

-- Bird’s eye chilies - Desseed it to make this dish less spicy, or leave it on if you like yours to be fiery!
+- Bird’s eye chilies - Deseed them to make this dish less spicy, or leave them on if you like yours fiery!
+You can also omit chilies to keep this dish low in spice.

 - Kaffir lime leaves - Optional but highly recommended.
 You can find it in most Asian groceries.
 Alternatively, you can order kaffir lime leaves online.